Borghese-Gladiator/Cool-Components/README.md

 # Cool_Components
-HTML + CSS to create effects
+Experimenting with cool components made by others.
+Links to their original work are included.

+# My Setup
-GatsbyJS used to create static site and load each component
+- used GatsbyJS to create static site and separate each component onto pages
+- modularized CSS styling with CSS Modules as necessary (eg: `import styles from './Thumbnail.css`)
+- corrected CSS kebab-case to React camelCase per component

 <p align="center">